Contact information:

 History

-From the beginning, the heart of the society's activities has been the Second Sunday Jazz Affair.
 This monthly get-together of musicians and jazz fans has taken place since the very first meeting, and continues to this day.
-From its original home at the Raintree Inn, it has moved to the Holiday Inn Central, CastAways Restaurant, Le Baron Hotel, Plaza Club, Antlers-Doubletree Hotel, Le Baron Hotel again, Palmer House and back to the CastAways (now the Original CastAways), where it currently takes place.
-A group is hired to perform three sets of music between 2 and 5 PM, with the third set (and often much of the second) being a jam session in which musicians can sign up to sit in with the band.
-Admission is $5 for members of PPJASS, $7 for non-members, $3.50 for students and free for children 12 and under.
+From its original home at the Raintree Inn, it has moved to the Holiday Inn Central, CastAways Restaurant, Le Baron Hotel, Plaza Club, Antlers-Doubletree Hotel, Le Baron Hotel again, Palmer House, back to the CastAways with yet another move in November of 2005 to the Olympian Reception & Event Center where it currently takes place.
+A group is hired to perform three sets of music between 1 and 4 PM, with the third set (and often much of the second) being a jam session in which musicians can sign up to sit in with the band.
+Admission is $5 for members of PPJASS, $10 for non-members, $3.50 for students and free for children 12 and under.
 Everyone is invited to attend.
-The January event is always a birthday party, the August gathering is generally a picnic, and the December session a Christmas party.
-Twice a year the session is an open jam.

 Also established in the first year of its existence, and continuing to this day, are the weekly Jazz In The Parks concerts presented by PPJASS, the city of Colorado Springs and various sponsors.
 Under the direction of Laura Davis, this event began with a series of six concerts in 1985, and has grown to a full slate of performances offered every Wednesday night from 6:00 to 8:00 PM throughout the summer.
 A different band is featured in a different park each week, with crowds in the hundreds (and sometimes thousands) appreciating the outdoor ambience.
 These concerts are free and open to the public.
 The Springs Contemporary Jazz Big Band kicks off each summer season, and as of late has been bringing in big-name guest artists.
 Bobby Shew, Carl Fontana, Gary Foster, Frank Mantooth, Denis DiBlasio, Pete Christlieb, Chuck Findley and Bill Watrous have all appeared with the band.
 The final concert of each summer is usually with the United States Air Force Band of the Rockies, the Falconaires.